Emma is our trainer based in Essex, UK

 He showed me over the next few weeks that my old ideas were going to get me nowhere with him, apart from a trip to A&E.

 By this time I was expecting my daughter and I decided that getting injured was the last thing I needed so I contacted Max back to say that I was ready to do whatever it took and follow all her advice.

 My first 6 months of +R I really struggled to let go of my competitive streak.
 I always wanted to rush ahead and get behaviour trained without really having the right emotions luckily my coach did not let me get away with this.

 I had also started using +R with my old rescue horse Maggie and was making great progress with her on hoof handling and could see how much she enjoyed it.

 I couldn’t tell you the exact moment everything fell into place for me but it did and now I know I could never go back to traditional training.
 I have spent alot of time reading the science and understanding how different methods affect the psychology of the animal.

 It was something of a distant dream for me to work for Max as a Horse Charming Professional.
-However I was very fortunate to be invited to join the team this year and I am already enjoying helping clients and their horses both locally and around the world via online coaching.
+However I was very fortunate to be invited to join the team in February 2018 and since then I have been successfully helping clients and their horses both locally and around the world via online coaching.